Velaha/Scala/week_4/README.md

 ## Purpose

-The exercice aims to implement features in 'real" web application
+The exercice aims to implement features in "real" web application

-## How it works
+## Overview

 To launch the web server:

  1) Start sbt
  2) type `project week_4`